-There is no real fix to get back into ketosis quickly after cheat days.
-You just simply start again like you were on day 1.
-You just need to get back to eating keto or eating keto combined with fasting.
-Exercise might also help with this process.
+There is no quick fix to get back into ketosis quickly after cheat days.
+You just simply start again like you were on day one.

 Do not let your cheat meal transform into a cheat day or a cheat week.
 You have cheated?
 The best thing to do is to just go back to keto.